agmsb/gcb-private-pools/README.md

 ## Running a build on a Cloud Build Private Pool to access private resources

-One of the notable features of Private Pools is that for existing users of Cloud Build, little will change.
-We will be running a build using the same schema available to useres before Private Pools, adding only two lines of config to specify that the build should run on a Private Pool.
+One of the notable features of private pools is that for existing users of Cloud Build, little will change.
+We will be running a build using the same schema available to useres before private pools, adding only two lines of config to specify that the build should run on a Private Pool.

 We will be editing the `cloudbuild.yaml` build config file.

 To simulate accessing private resources in our VPC, we will run a `curl` build step that will issue a request successfully to our private sample application on GKE.

-In line 3 of `cloudbuild.yaml`, replace `<add-ip-address>` with the IP address for our private application on GKE, which we can access by running `echo $ILB`.
+In line 22 of `cloudbuild.yaml`, replace `<add-ip-address>` with the IP address for our private application on GKE, which we can access by running `echo $ILB`.

 ```
   args: ['<add-ip-address>:80']